Submit an Article

 Abstract

-The study of pegmatite deposits of tin stone from East Transbaikal gave a number of results indicating a connection between the form and genesis of this mineral.
-A number of cassiterite crystals found in pegmatite veins confirm the connection of pyramidal crystals with high-temperature formation conditions.
-The described high-temperature crystals of tin stone from the Zavitinsky deposit were of interest, having a prismatic appearance that is characteristic of low-temperature pegmatites.
-Measurements of a single crystal showed that it is a dipyramid with angles between the normals to the faces of the dipyramid equal to 58°16'.
-"Fedorovsky Institute"
+Study of the pegmatite deposits of tinstone from East Transbaikal yielded a number of results indicating a relationship between the form and genesis of this mineral.
+A series of cassiterite crystals found in pegmatite veins confirms the association of pyramidal crystals with high-temperature formation conditions.
+The described crystals of tinstone from the Zavitinskoye deposit, of high-temperature character, were of interest in that they exhibited a prismatic habit, which is characteristic of low-temperature pegmatites.
+Measurement of a single crystal showed that it is a dipyramid with angles between the normals to the dipyramid faces equal to 58°16'.

 Область исследования: